miyaichi/chrome-extension-prototype-4/README.md

 # chrome-extension-prototype-4
 DOM Workbench is a Chrome extension that makes it easy to perform DOM operations on web pages.
-It provides functions such as screen capturing of selected DOM elements, adding comments, and sharing in PDF or PPT format.
+It provides functions such as screen capturing of selected DOM elements, adding comments, edit computed styles, and sharing screen captures with comments in PDF or PPT format.

 ## Main features
 - Select DOM elements and display information
 - Screen capture and comment functions
 - Share screen capture with comments in PDF or PPT format
+- Edit the computed style of the selected element
 - Intuitive operation with side panel UI

 ## Technology stack